 Depression, feelings of unhealthy attachment, stubborn

-resistant to change, greedy
+resistant to change, greedy, stagnant energy

 What do these doshas have to do with you?

 The best way to figure out your constitution is to have a consultation with an Ayurvedic practitioner.
 If you don’t have access to that, you can also go to sites like banyanbotanicals.com and take a quiz that will show you what your constitution is as well as what imbalances you may currently be experiencing.
 You simply answer the questions based on who you know yourself to be when you are feeling most in balance and most yourself.
 Sometimes, it’s easiest to think back to a balanced time in childhood or your early years before any major life events that may have had an effect on the mind or body.
-Once you know your constitution and the ways that you are out of balance, you can work with these energetic qualities to get your self back in balance.
+Once you know your constitution and the ways that you are out of balance, you can work with these energetic qualities to get your self back into your natural state of balance.
 This is essentially how Ayurveda addresses dis-ease.

 Love and moonlight!